-Another method of testing long cable lengths is to use the Parallel Conductor Test Method.
-In situations where it is not practical, or the cable is too long (>2000') to use the Remote test lead from the Ω -Check[®], there is another way.
+Another method of testing long cable lengths is to use the Parallel Conductor Method.
+In situations where it is not practical, or the cable is too long (>2000') to use the Remote test lead from the $\Omega$ -Check® there is another way.
 This method can work very well and expedite the testing of longer cable lengths, but the cable must be de-energized and isolated.

-If the phase under test and/or adjacent phases are disconnected, the conductor of one can be used to make the Remote connection between the Ω-Check® and the distant neutral.
-Rather than use the reels of test lead provided with the instrument, the Remote connection can be connected to the conductor of the cable under test or a parallel cable's conductor, and that used to reach the other end of the cable to make Neutral Current Flow the connection to the neutral.
+If the phase under test and/or adjacent phases are disconnected, the conductor of one can be used to make the Remote connection between the $\Omega$ -Check® and the distant neutral.
+Rather than use the reels of test lead provided with the instrument, the Remote connection can be connected to the conductor of the cable under test or a parallel cable's conductor, and that used to reach the other end of the cable and make the connection to the neutral.
 The one limitation to this method is that the neutral at the far end, the Remote connection end normally, must be lifted from ground so that all the current injected into the cable returns in the neutral under test.
-Since this method requires the Remote connection to be made at the Local end of the cable conductor, the resistance of the cable conductor must be subtracted from the readings of the final results.
-The Ω -Check[®] can be programmed for the cable conductor's resistance by entering an alias cable spec (# of strands and AWG) that is of similar total resistance as the cable conductor, to permit the displayed Res and R/L to be true to the neutral being tested.
-Or, it can be manually subtracted from the results and the resistance of the neutral tested calculated.
-Testing Cables With Mid Span Taps It is not possible to accurately measure the resistance of cables with mid span taps because the portion of the current flowing in each cable segment from the tap point cannot be determined.
+Since this method requires the Remote connection to be made at the Local end of the cable conductor, the resistance of the cable conductor must be subtracted for the readings of the final results.
+The $\Omega$ -Check® can be programmed for the cable conductor's resistance by entering an alias cable spec (# of strands and AWG) that is of similar total resistance as the cable conductor, to permit the displayed Res and R/L to be true to the neutral being tested.
+Or it can be manually subtracted from the results and the resistance of the neutral tested calculated.

+Testing cables with mid span taps.

+It is not possible to accurately measure the resistance of cables with mid span taps because the portion of the current flowing in each cable segment from the tap point cannot be determined.
 However, by measuring the resistance across each of the three terminals, it often can be determined if the neutral is open or severely impaired in one cable segment.
 This may require moving the connections and/or the instrument from one end to the other.

-Section 4 - Interpreting the Data Test Data on Panel LCD Below are two photos of the LCD front panel display.
+Section 4 - Interpreting the Data

+Below are two photos of the LCD front panel display.
 The first is the Neutral Data entry screen used to enter the neutral design details.
 The second is the Test Results display following a test.
-The displayed field definitions of each screen are shown.
+The displayed field definitions follow.